methunraj/LLM-TradeBot/README.md

 - ✅ **Documentation Optimization**: Updated README to highlight adversarial architecture.
 - ✅ **Project Renamed**: Officially renamed to `LLM-TradeBot`.
 - ✅ **Full-Link Auditing**: Implemented complete intermediate state archiving.

 ---

+## ❓ Frequently Asked Questions (FAQ)

+### For Beginners

+**Q: Is this safe to use?
+Will I lose money?**
+A: Test mode is 100% safe - it uses virtual money.
+For live trading, only use funds you can afford to lose.
+Cryptocurrency trading is risky.

+**Q: Do I need to know Python to use this?**
+A: No!
+Just follow the Quick Start guide.
+You only need Python installed, not programming knowledge.

+**Q: How much money do I need to start?**
+A: Test mode is free.
+For live trading, minimum $100 USDT recommended, but start small while learning.

+**Q: Will the bot trade 24/7?**
+A: Yes, once started in continuous mode, it runs non-stop analyzing markets and making decisions.

+**Q: How do I know if it's working?**
+A: Open `http://localhost:8000` in your browser to see the real-time dashboard with live logs and charts.

+### Technical Questions

+**Q: Which exchanges are supported?**
+A: Currently only Binance Futures.
+Spot trading and other exchanges are not supported.

+**Q: Can I customize the trading strategy?**
+A: Yes!
+Edit `config.yaml` for basic parameters.
+Advanced users can modify agent logic in `src/` directory.

+**Q: What's the difference between Test and Live mode?**
+A: Test mode simulates trading with $1000 virtual balance.
+Live mode executes real trades on Binance.

+**Q: How do I stop the bot?**
+A: Press `Ctrl+C` in the terminal, or run `pkill -f "python main.py"`

+**Q: Why is the dashboard not loading?**
+A: Make sure the bot is running and visit `http://localhost:8000`.
+Check firewall settings if issues persist.

+### Troubleshooting

+**Q: "ModuleNotFoundError" when starting**
+A: Run `pip install -r requirements.txt` to install all dependencies.

+**Q: "API Key invalid" error**
+A: Check your `.env` file has correct Binance API keys.
+For test mode, API keys are optional.

+**Q: Bot keeps saying "WAIT" and not trading**
+A: This is normal!
+The bot is conservative and only trades when conditions are favorable.
+Check the dashboard logs for reasoning.

+**Q: How do I update to the latest version?**
+A: Run `git pull origin main` then restart the bot.

+---